CtrlK

 Distinctiveness Conflict Risk

-The term 'hardcoded credential finder' is somewhat specific to a niche (security credential scanning), which reduces conflict risk with unrelated skills.
-However, the lack of detail means it could overlap with broader security scanning or code review skills.
+The term 'hardcoded credential finder' is somewhat specific to a niche (security scanning for credentials), which provides some distinctiveness.
+However, the lack of concrete actions or file types means it could overlap with broader security scanning skills.

 2 / 3